MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/self-service-data-prep-with-dataflows.md

 The Common Data Model is a shared data language for business and analytical applications to use.
-The Common Data Model metadata system enables consistency of data and its meaning across applications and business processes such as PowerApps, Power BI, some Dynamics 365 apps (model-driven apps), and Azure, which store data in conformance with the Common Data Model.
+The Common Data Model metadata system enables consistency of data and its meaning across applications and business processes such as Power Apps, Power BI, some Dynamics 365 apps (model-driven apps), and Azure, which store data in conformance with the Common Data Model.
 A dataflow’s resulting entities can then be stored in either of the following:

 -   **Common Data Service.** Lets you securely store and manage data that's used